-Enlisting in the Marine Corps
+Adam Driver enlists in the US Marine Corps

-While in the service, he grew close to his comrades – so close, in fact, that they gave him a special nickname.
+While in the service, Driver grew close to his comrades – so close, in fact, that they gave him a special nickname.
 “There was another guy in my unit with big ears, so I guess he was Ears One and I was Ears Two,” he told Stephen Colbert during a late-night interview.
 “His last name was Martinez.
 He kind of got the majority of the verbal punishment.”

-Driver has been vocal about his time in the Marine Corps, calling it one of the proudest things he’s done in his life.
+Driver has been vocal about his time in the Marines, calling it one of the proudest things he’s done in his life.
 In a 2015 TED Talk, he said, “I found I loved the Marine Corps the most for the thing I was looking for the least when I joined, which was the people – a weird motley crew of characters from a cross section of the United States that on the surface I had nothing in common with.

 “Over time, all of the political and personal bravado that led me to the military dissolved.
 And, for me, the Marine Corps became synonymous with my friends.”